tjhrulz/Monstercat-Suite/README.md

 Includes Do I need a jacket support from FlyingHyrax, multiple system info and networking meters.
 More to come

-Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.6.6 - Complimentary colors, may happen in a prior release or 0.7.0
+Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.6.8r - Complimentary colors, album art color support (Will offer both a single color and a multi color support), blur wallpaper support (Maybe 0.7)

-v0.7.0r aka Laptop/Desktop support - GPU, Wireless, multiHDD toggles, blur wallpaper support (Maybe 0.7.5), album art color support, add plguins to this release v0.7.5r - Multigraph CPU and GPU graphs (Would match the networking and processing combined graphs) v0.8.0r MVP - Weather & News support, likely first public release v0.9.0r - Appointments
+v0.7.0r aka Laptop/Desktop support - GPU, Wireless, multiHDD toggles, add plguins to this release v0.7.5r - Multigraph CPU and GPU graphs (Would match the networking and processing combined graphs) v0.8.0r MVP - Weather & News support, likely first public release v0.9.0r - Appointments